Recent Posts

 When you’ve finished the Ayacata stretch, turn left and shift your focus to Pico de las Nieves.
 It’s time for one last push – just another 13 kilometres till you reach the summit.
 Bear in mind that the first 3.5 kilometres are very demanding.
 There’s no respite – you’re climbing a gradient between 11% and 13%.
 Fortunately, the last 8 kilometres are much easier going.
 You may be peddling and sweating hard, but you’ll get absolutely breathtaking views at the same time.

-Categories: Canaries, Tips, Gran Canaria, Be inspired
+Categories: Canaries, Travel Tips, Gran Canaria, Lifestyle

 Leave a Comment